 -- words and lyrics by Mick Softly (available on Donovan's Fairytale)

-In some of the reported violence . . .
+Turning to some of the violence in today's news cycle . . .

 New content at Third: